tiffany940107/HIG/README.md

-# NodeDrop Augmentation Method on Graph Property Prediction
+# Heterogeneous interpolation on graph
 The ogbg-molhiv and ogbg-molpcba datasets are two molecular property prediction datasets of different sizes: ogbg-molhiv (small) and ogbg-molpcba (medium).
 The task is to predict the target molecular properties as accurately as possible, where the molecular properties are cast as binary labels, e.g, whether a molecule inhibits HIV virus replication or not.
 Note that some datasets (e.g., ogbg-molpcba) can have multiple tasks, and can contain nan that indicates the corresponding label is not assigned to the molecule.
 The challenge leaderboard can be checked at: https://ogb.stanford.edu/docs/leader_graphprop/.
-We apply NodeDrop augmentation and KL divergence constraint to solve this challenge and this repo contains our code submission.
+We apply Heterogeneous interpolation to solve this challenge and this repo contains our code submission.
 The techniqual report can be checked at ./report/.

 ## Requirements